vivaserver/php-restful_agent/README.markdown

-# RESTful Agent Library
+# RESTful Agent

-This is a simple library for accessing RESTful resources using Curl.
+This is a simple Composer package for accessing RESTful resources using Curl.
 Enjoy!

 ## Installation